HASHCUT69/Find-My-Lost-Pet/README.md

 # Lost and found dogs website

-Lost and found dogs Flask website\
+Run this in cmd to install dependencies: pip install -r requirements.txt Lost and found dogs Flask website\
 \
 Check it out in **the video** 👇 👇 👇